Switch .com Best Exchange Rates .com Best Exchange Rates .com Best Exchange Rates

 The official currency of Haiti (country code: HT) is the Haitian gourde, with symbol G and currency code HTG.

-An example Haitian gourde banknote
+Here is an example Haitian gourde banknote:

 There are many things to do and see in Haiti.
 Some of the most popular tourist attractions include the Citadelle Laferrière, the Palace of Sans-Souci, the National Palace, and the Cathedral of Port-au-Prince.
 Others include the Musée du Panthéon National Haïtien, the Grand Rue, and the Place Boyer.